GDF Community Partnership South Copeland

 The South Copeland Search Area

-Deep geology beyond the coast (known as the ‘inshore area’) is being considered for the siting of the underground elements of a GDF and the Working Group recommended that the focus should begin in this area.
+The Working Group agreed that deep geology up to 22km beyond the coast, known as the inshore area, would be considered for the siting of the sub-surface elements of a GDF and that research should begin in this area.

-A 1sq km surface facility on the coast would provide access to a disposal area deep in the rock beyond the coast.
+A surface facility on the coast would provide access to a disposal area deep in the rock beyond the coast.

 Copeland’s geology